 An indecisive nature led me to test the merits of the Raw bar with a Raw platter which is conveniently available for one or two people.
 The seafood selection was presented in an oblong dish filled with pebbles – while beautifully presented it did make it a little tricky to eat and would most likely send the traditional plate brigade into a tailspin.

 The platter included an oyster from Colchester, a juicy cherry stone clam, yellowfin tuna cured in soya, so tender it could be cut with a feather, sea trout cured in Sipsmith gin, mackerel sashimi and scallops sprinkled softly with powder made from dehydrated roe.
-My guest enjoyed Barbary duck cooked pink and complimented with lightly picked carrots, chervil root, crunchy buckwheat and the sweetness of aromatic black garlic.
+My guest enjoyed Barbary duck cooked pink and complimented with lightly pickled carrots, chervil root, crunchy buckwheat and the sweetness of aromatic black garlic.

 For the main course, my guest opted for the 500g Longhorn bone-in rib, and looking around at fellow diners this is clearly a very popular choice from the coal oven.
 Longhorn cows are old working cows, so it is advised that this cut is cooked to medium.
-This meat has aged magnificently and flavour seeps though from the fat and the bone marrow.
+This meat has aged magnificently and flavour seeps through from the fat and the bone marrow.
 We ordered a peppercorn sauce on this side but in all honesty this meat can hold its own without the need for extra ingredients.
 I would recommend simply ordering thrice-cooked chips and a gem and onion mixed salad on the side.
 The creamed spinach is also delicious if you fancy a little extra indulgence.

 In the name of research, I moved away from the coal oven and chose the second main course from the ‘Dishes’ section of the menu.
 The Peterhead cod, octopus, garlic sausage and braised white beans did not disappoint at all.
-Lightly pan fried, the cod partnered beautifully with the velvety squid, smoky sausage and creamy beans.
+Lightly pan-fried, the cod partnered beautifully with the velvety squid, smoky sausage and creamy beans.

-The dessert menu nods to a bygone era with chocolate honeycomb sundae, custard tart with banana ice cream and sticky toffee pudding.
+The dessert menu nods to a bygone era with a chocolate honeycomb sundae, custard tart with banana ice cream and sticky toffee pudding.
 Anyone born circa the 60s and the 70s with fond memories of dinner parties where After Eights were served ritually will understand why ordering the ’After Eight’ Arctic Roll was an obvious choice.
 The cool mint ice cream was surrounded by soft chocolate sponge, a crisp chocolate shell and served with chocolate crumble, satisfying a sweet tooth and refreshing end to a fulfilling menu.

 My guest opted for an equally satisfying coconut panna cotta served with fresh mango and passion fruit, crispy meringue and a roasted white chocolate crumb.